-Not an ACS member yet? it’s easy to apply.
+Not an ACS member yet? it’s easy to sign up!
 Your membership will help support FAME and the Florida local section.
-Abstracts are due August 22, 2025.
-Early Registration ends August 29, 2025.
-Here is the current Program-at-a-glance
+Abstracts are due August 21, 2026.
+Early registration ends August 28, 2026.

 NOTE: You must be registered to present posters or oral talks.